It has been said that 99% of Japanese companies consist of Small-Medium sized Enterprises (SMEs).

-Because the deduction of the necessary expenses called “salary income deduction” (minimum 650,000 yen, maximum 2.2 million yen) is granted to the salary income, the paid amount is not fully taxed.
+Because the deduction of the necessary expenses called “salary income deduction” (minimum 550,000 yen, maximum 1,950,000 yen) is granted to the salary income, the paid amount is not fully taxed.

 However, if you have any income subject to the progressive tax rate other than business income (such as salary, real estate leasing), you should take them into consideration to estimate your income tax burden.
-You may be able to save entire tax by allocating taxable income between you individual and a company but you should consider “Capital Gain Tax” on transfer of personal property to the company.
-Otherwise, your tax saving plan may end up with unexpected tax burden.
+You may be able to save the entire tax by allocating taxable income between you individual and a company but you should consider “Capital Gain Tax” on the transfer of personal property to the company.
+Otherwise, your tax-saving plan may end up with an unexpected tax burden.

-In addition, salaries paid by a company are subject to social insurance (health insurance, welfare pension) charge.
-It costs approximately 200,000 yen to 3 million yen per year/person based on gross paid amount.
+In addition, salaries paid by a company are subject to social insurance (health insurance, welfare pension) charges.
+It costs approximately 200,000 yen to 3 million yen per year/person based on the gross paid amount.

-Compared to the social insurance premium of an self-employed, which is flatted out at around 700,000 to 900,000 yen a year (in the case of a single person), the burden is considerably increased.
+Compared to the social insurance premium of a self-employed, which is flatted out at around 700,000 to 900,000 yen a year (in the case of a single person), the burden is considerably increased.

 The social insurance costs are shared half between the company and the employee.
-Since the company share will be tax deductible, it provides a tax benefit, but it surely decrease the company’s profit and the employee’s take-home pay.
+Since the company share will be tax-deductible, it provides a tax benefit, but it surely decreases the company’s profit and the employee’s take-home pay.

 If almost all of the company’s profits are paid out as the director’s compensation, it can bring the corporate tax burden close to zero, but at the same time, it incurs the social insurance premium costs at about 28%.
 Considering such premium costs and income tax burden at progressive tax rate, your take-home pay may be lesser than what you earned as a self-employed.